blytkerchan/blytkerchan.github.io/_posts/2010-02-16-use-cases-part-2-what-use-cases-are-for-the-history-present-and-future-of-use-cases.markdown

 layout: post
 title: "Use-Cases Part 2: What Use-Cases Are For (The history, present and future of use-cases)"
 wordpress_id: 388
-categories:
-  - C++ for the self-taught
-  - Software Development
-  - Use-Cases
 tags:
   - Posts that need to be re-tagged (WIP)
   - use-cases